Death Capital in the Public Service

 The death benefit may be granted regardless of the origin, time or place of death.

-• Spouse not legally separated or divorced from the contract agent or partner of Civil partnerships: titleContent not dissolved before the death of the contract staff member
+• Spouse not legally separated or divorced from deceased contract staff member or partner of Civil partnerships: titleContent not dissolved before the death of the contract staff member

-• Ascendants of the contract staff member in his or her charge at the time of death in the absence of spouses, partners of Civil partnerships and children.
+• Ascendants of the contract staff member who was his or her dependent at the time of death in the absence of spouses, partners of Civil partnerships and children.

 How to apply for death benefit?